Moizle-Ocariza/Honours_project/README.md

 # Moizle Ocariza, BSc Biochemistry (Honours)

-#### This repository contains Moizle Ocariza's raw results, sequences and R scripts used in completing her BSc Honours Thesis at the University of Otago, Dunedin New Zealand.
+#### This repository contains a portion Moizle Ocariza's raw results, sequences and R scripts used in completing her BSc Honours Thesis at the University of Otago, Dunedin New Zealand.

 ## Supplementary data